Monday, November 4, 2024

 PD & Heart Disease

-Like everyone with PD, there have been many chapters in my story as the disease evolved over 16 years and I adjusted to the “new normal.”
-I was fortunate to be blessed in many ways along the way, including having my wife, Linda, as my caregiver and partner, Dr. Benzi Kluger as my MDS and colleague, and guidance from my faith.
+Like many with Parkinson's Disease (PD), my journey has unfolded over 16 years, adapting to each new chapter as the disease progressed.
+I've been fortunate to have blessings along the way, including my wife, Linda, as my caregiver and partner, Dr. Benzi Kluger as my Movement Disorder Specialist (MDS) and colleague, and the guidance of my faith.

-I was dealing with some problems during the pandemic and made a trip to Gainesville to meet with Dr. Michael Okun, Parkinson Foundation Medical Director at UF.
-Add another blessing to my list!
-It became clear that I was under-medicated.
-For the next three years I worked with my University of Colorado MDS to find a solution that proved to be elusive.
+During the pandemic, I encountered some issues and traveled to Gainesville to consult with Dr. Michael Okun, the Parkinson Foundation Medical Director at UF, adding another blessing to my journey.
+It was apparent I was under-medicated.
+Over the next three years, I collaborated with my MDS at the University of Colorado to seek a solution, which remained elusive.

 Sunday, September 1, 2024